yinso/amdee/README.md

             'jquery.livequery': ['jquery']
             'jquery.address': ['jquery']

-The `watch: true` setting will ensure that if main.coffee & its dependencies are changed, `main.js` will be recompiled.
+The `watch: true` setting will ensure that if main.coffee & its relative dependencies are changed, `main.js` will be recompiled.

 Ensure your main.coffee to include the needed dependencies the usual way.